 Running on rails - A sojourn through rail-borne transport during two centuries

-This new title from the authors of A World of Rail - John Legg and Ian Peaty - takes us on a fascinating tour of Britain’s rail-borne transport sytem, or rather systems, as it covers a wide variety of locations and gauges.
+This new title from the authors of A World of Rail - John Legg and Ian Peaty - takes us on a fascinating tour of Britain’s rail-borne transport system, or rather systems, as it covers a wide variety of locations and gauges.
 The variety of rolling stock is a feature, including both passenger and freight vehicles.
 Locations range from London’s Underground to the Bass Brewery in Burton-upon-Trent and from Ford’s Dagenham plant to the whisky distilleries of Scotland.

-This is a book that takes the reader off the beaten track, over many years, to provide a wide variety of images from all sorts of unusual and rarely seen passenger and freight sevices the length and breadth of the country.
+This is a book that takes the reader off the beaten track, over many years, to provide a wide variety of images from all sorts of unusual and rarely seen passenger and freight services the length and breadth of the country.